stevenyoungkin/exploring_a_sqlite_sample_database_codecademy/README.md

 Objective: You are the lead data analyst for a popular music store.
 Help them analyze their sales and service!

 NOTE: RDBMS is SQLite.
-Queriers were done within DB Browser for SQLite.
+Queriers were written within DB Browser for SQLite.